medwards81/FSND-P4-Design-A-Game/Hangman/README.md

     - Method: PUT
     - Parameters: urlsafe_game_key, guess
     - Returns: GameForm with new game state.
     - Description: Accepts a 'guess' and returns the updated state of the game.
+Guess must be 1 character and unique from previous guesses, or a BadRequestException will be raised.
-    If this causes a game to end, a corresponding Score entity will be created.
+    If this causes a game to end, a corresponding Score entity will be created, and UserRecord entity updated.

+ - **get_user_games**
+    - Path: 'games/user/{urlsafe_user_key}'
+    - Method: GET
+    - Parameters: urlsafe_user_key
+    - Returns: GameForms.
+    - Description: Returns all active Games (non-completed, non-cancelled) recorded by the provided player, ordered by date of game created.
+    Will raise a NotFoundException if the User does not exist.

+ - **cancel_game**
+    - Path: 'game/cancel/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key
+    - Returns: VoidMessage.
+    - Description: Cancels a game.
+Will raise a NotFoundException if the Game does not exist.
+Will raise a BadRequestException if Game has already been completed.

- - **get_scores**
+ - **get_high_scores**
     - Path: 'scores'
     - Method: GET
-    - Parameters: None
+    - Parameters: number_of_results (optional)
     - Returns: ScoreForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns all Scores in the database ordered by score.
+Will limit fetch to number_of_results if that parameter is provided.

- - **get_user_scores**
+ - **get_user_rankings**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'ranking'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: None.
-    - Returns: ScoreForms.
+    - Returns: UserRecordForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all UserRecords in the database ordered by wins, then win percentage.
-    Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+ - **get_game_history**
-    - Path: 'games/active'
+    - Path: 'game_history/{urlsafe_game_key}'
     - Method: GET
-    - Parameters: None
+    - Parameters: urlsafe_game_key.
-    - Returns: StringMessage
+    - Returns: GameHistoryForm.
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Returns Game history of moves made, and resulting 'hits' or 'misses' for each.

 ##Models Included:
  - **User**
     - Stores unique user_name and (optional) email address.

+ - **UserRecord**
+    - Stores User games played and resulting overall record and winning percentage.
+Associated with User model via KeyProperty.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.